Book Summaries on Technical Analysis

 In these book summaries, I have indicated the main areas which I thing the book is good and at least one weakness of the book.

-Liked: “Market Wizards” contains ideas from a number of excellent traders.
-After reading “Market Wizards” you can begin to define what separates the beginner from the professional.
+Liked: "Market Wizards" contains ideas from a number of excellent traders.
+After reading "Market Wizards" you can begin to define what separates the beginner from the professional.
 First, there is no one magic way to make money in the markets.
 Everyone needs to find what works for them.
 After they find this method, they need to use exceptional risk control to manage all aspects of the trade.
 Throughout this book are a number of basic book summaries given by these pro traders.
-If a pro trader is giving book summaries in many cases it is a good idea to investigate that particular book.
+When a pro trader is giving you a way to expand your knowledge in many cases it is a good idea to investigate that particular book.

 Disliked: I like visual works and this book is devoid of any stock charts even though it is filled with ideas from technical traders.
 I would have liked at least one trade outlined on a chart for each interview.